pdneurotechnology/healthsonar-project-python-source-code/README.md

 # README

-You will only update the `processing.py` file, by adding the processing code inside the `process_data` function.
+The processing of the raw data will happen solely in the `processing.py` file, by adding code inside the `process_data` function.
 This function already parses the relevant data from the raw data files into 3 dataframes.
 The results of the processing must be structured in the following way:

 ```python
 data = [